 A Trusted Provider of Holistic Animal Wellbeing Solutions

 Keep your pets and farm animals happy and healthy with the help of The Holistic Animal Ltd. I’m Don Jackson, the owner of this company, and I offer everything from intuitive animal communication to animal health and behavioural consultancy and animal environmental solutions .
-My mobile clinic services are available to horse and companion animal owners as well as commercial and lifestyle farmers in the Bay of Plenty and Waikato areas of New Zealand.
+My mobile clinic services are available to horse and companion animal owners as well as commercial and lifestyle farmers in the Bay of Plenty, Waikato and South Auckland areas of New Zealand.
 Call or email me today for any questions you may have.

 I aim to provide high-quality consultancy services that uphold the five freedoms of animals: